-We use a restorative and reflect approach with pupils which focuses on Past, Present and Progress.
+To move forward, we use a restorative and reflect approach with pupils which focuses on Past, Present and Progress.
 The memorable phrase provides structure and consistency for pupils and staff.

 When a pupil appears dysregulated or showing signs of heightened emotions, the following script is used: